There are plenty of wildlife parks in the Brisbane/South East corner area, and they all have Koalas for you to see and other native animals.

 Rainbow Lorikeets

-At 9.45 am and 4 pm, there is the feeding of the Rainbow Lorikeets.
-These colourful, wild birds come into the designated area to be fed, and then you can have photos taken with them.
-A few often hang around during the day, so you might be lucky and see them around if you’re not there when the feeding is on.
+At 9.45 a.m. and 3.45 pm, Rainbow Lorikeets are fed.
+These colourful wild birds come into the designated area to be fed, and then you can have photos taken with them.
+A few often hang around during the day, so you might be lucky and see them if you’re not there when the feeding is on.

 Koalas

-There are many places where you can not only see the Koalas but also have your photo taken with them.
-Babies are something to keep an eye out for as the cute factor is off the scales.
+There are many places where you can see Koalas and have your photo taken with them.
+Babies are something to keep an eye out for, as the cute factor is off the scales.

 Getting There

-Lone Pine Koala Sanctuary is located in the Brisbane suburb of Fig Tree Pocket.
-You can either drive, take a bus or arrive on a ferry from Brisbane city.
+Lone Pine Koala Sanctuary is in the Brisbane suburb of Fig Tree Pocket.
+You can drive, take a bus or arrive on a ferry from Brisbane CBD.

 Conclusion

-If you’re only in Australia for a short time and are spending it in Brisbane, this is the easy park to get to.
-You can easily spend an afternoon or morning seeing all the animals that call Australia home and learn about them from the talks during the day.
+If you’re only in Australia briefly and spend it in Brisbane, Lone Pine Sanctuary is the easy park to get to.
+You can easily spend an afternoon or morning seeing all the animals that call Australia home and learn about them from the daily talks.

 Australia Zoo